Lightmatter/django-hydra/{{cookiecutter.repo_name}}/README.md

 ## Styleguide

 visit `/styleguide` to see the basic style guide.
 It will look gross and is meant to be modified as needed per project

+## Watchman file reloader

+Use watchman for better performance when using the django dev server. pywatchman is installed as part of dev requirements, but you must install watchman at a system level.
+See <https://facebook.github.io/watchman/docs/install> for instructions

+You can validate that it's working correctly when you do runserver - you should see "Watching for file changes with WatchmanReloader"
+If it's not working you will see "Watching for file changes with StatReloader"